-Tim has a doctorate from the University of Oxford, where he examined the financial sustainability and collective action dimensions of handpump water supplies on the South Coast of Kenya.
+Tim has a doctorate from the University of Oxford, where he examined the financial sustainability and collective action dimensions of rural water supplies on the South Coast of Kenya.
 He also holds an MSc in Water Science, Policy and Management from Oxford University, a Bachelor of Civil Engineering from the University of Melbourne and a Bachelor of Laws from the University of Melbourne.

 Can supervise: YES